The Britling Cafeteria Serves Those Who Serve Themselves

 But first, stop by for a “Day of Courtesy” preview — flowers for the ladies!

 Below, a sample of some of the Southern home-cooking on the menu as well as the warning that there WILL be live music as “a charming quintet of young Dallas women play, sing and whistle (!) here twice daily.”

 Photo is a detail from a larger view of the city from the DeGolyer Library, Southern Methodist University, seen in an earlier post here.
 The block in which the cafeteria was located is now 2 AT&T Plaza.

 Postcard of the interior of the Atlanta Britling Cafeteria from somewhere on the internet.

-The DMN article “Britling Cafeteria Will Open” (Nov.
-26, 1922) with details on the chain and specifics on the Dallas location transcribed in a PDF here.
+More can be found in the DMN article “Britling Cafeteria Will Open” (Nov.
+26, 1922), with details on the chain and specifics on the Dallas location, here.

 Great short history on the cafeteria that every self-respecting citizen of Alabama and Tennessee is apparently familiar with can be found here.